About the Foundation

 The EOU Foundation is governed by a board of approximately 50 Trustees.
 The Trustees represent a wide range of interests and are spread throughout Oregon and the United States, but they share a common belief in the University and its mission.
-The Trustees meet once per year at the Annual Meeting held during fall term on the EOU campus to review the previous year and elect new members and officers.
+The Trustees meets once per year at the Annual Meeting held during fall term on campus to review the previous year and elect new members and officers.

 Robert M. Allstott, ’85

 Robert M. Allstott, ’85, President